-Estimated Net Asset Value
+Net Asset Value

-New Mountain Guardian's , 2010 unaudited net asset value per share is estimated to be \$ on an as adjusted basis reflecting the % ownership in the Operating Company (based on the mid-point of the range set forth on the cover of this formation transactions and its expected , 2010, the Operating Company's board of directors approved the fair value of the Operating Company's portfolio investments prospectus).
-On as of 2010 in accordance with the Operating Company's valuation policy and estimated the Operating Company's unaudited net asset value per unit to be \$ The Operating Company's , 2010 net asset value estimate is based on this board-approved fair value of our portfolio investments as well as other factors, including expected investment income earned on the portfolio.
-The in net asset value from June 30, 2010 , 2010 is primarily due to additional purchases and sales of portfolio investments since June 30, 2010, of our portfolio investments and our retained investment income.
+New Mountain Guardian's , 2011 unaudited net asset value per share \$ on an as adjusted basis, reflecting the consummation of the formation transactions, our initial public offering, the concurrent private placement and the temporary repayment of indebtedness.
+New Mountain Guardian is expected to own % of the Operating Company (based on the mid-point of the range set forth on the cover of this prospectus).
+On .
+2011. the Operating Company's board of directors, of which a majority of the board members are independent directors, approved the fair value of our portfolio investments as of , 2011 in accordance with the Operating Company's valuation policy and determined the Operating Company's unaudited net asset value per unit to be \$.
+This results in the issuance of common membership units of the Operating Company (which are exchangeable on a oneshares of New Mountain Guardian) to AIV Holdings and New Mountain Guardian Partners, L.P. for their ownership interests in the for-one basis into , 2011 net asset value estimate is based on this board-approved fair value of our portfolio Predecessor Entities.
+The Operating Company's investments as well as other factors, including investment income earned on the portfolio.
+The [•]% change in net asset value from December 31, 2010 , 2011 is primarily due to additional purchases of \$[•] and sales of \$[•] of portfolio investments since December 31, 2010, to of our portfolio investments and the Operating Company's retained investment income.
 See "Determination of Net Asset Value".